TrendLearner: Early Prediction of Popularity Trends of User Generated Content: Experimental Results

-We now discuss our classification results, focusing first on the Micro and Macro F1 results, shown in Table \ref{tab:restl}.
-TrendLearner consistently outperforms all other methods in both datasets and on both metrics, except for Macro F1 in the Random dataset, where it is statistically tied with the second best approach ($\mathbf{P}$ only).
+We now discuss our classification results, focusing first on the Micro and Macro F1 results, shown in Table \ref{tab:restl-top} and Table~\ref{tab:restl-rnd}, for the Top and Random datasets respectivelly.
+From both tables we can see that TrendLearner consistently outperforms all other methods in both datasets and on both metrics, except for Macro F1 in the Random dataset, where it is statistically tied with the second best approach ($\mathbf{P}$ only).
 In contrast, there is no clear winner among the other three methods across both datasets.
 Thus, combining probabilities and object features brings clear benefits over using either set of features separately.
 For example, in the Top dataset, the gains over the alternatives in average Macro F1 vary from 7\% to 38\%, whereas the average improvements in Micro F1 vary from 7\% to 29\%.
 Similarly, in the Random dataset, gains in average Micro and Macro F1 reach up to 14\% and 11\%, respectively.
 Note that TrendLearner performs somewhat better in the Random dataset, mostly because videos in that dataset are monitored for longer, on average (larger values of $\gamma_i$).
 However, this superior results comes with a reduction in remaining interest after prediction, as we discuss below.